cvpe/Pythonista-scripts/README.md

  - the script has been tested with 250 contacts and sometimes, after   several runs, it crashs, perhaps due to memory problems.
 In this case, remove the app from memory and restart.

+File_Explorer.py
+  - base of a file explorer, really not perfect

 geocodeAddressString
  - convert address into GPS location latitude,longitude via APPLE CLGeocoder